desdic/beads/README.md

 # Requirements

-The software is written in Python so of course Python is a requirement (Get it from python.org).
+The software is written using Python 2.7.x so of course Python is a requirement (Get it from python.org).
 The following libraries are also required: Pillow (Fork of PIL) and Colormath

 ```
 pip install pillow